 Planning Your Trip to Split, Croatia

-Whether you are wondering what to see Split, Croatia in one day or are planning to spend a week in the city, you can use the list of attractions in our Split Sightseeing Guide to help plan your visit.
+Whether you are wondering what to see Split in one day or are planning 2 Weeks in Croatia, you can use the list of attractions in our Split Sightseeing Guide to help with your visit.

-Travelers can also find invaluable tips for traveling in the country in our Guide to Planning a Croatia Vacation.
+Travelers can also find invaluable tips in our Guide to Planning a Croatia Vacation.

 Split Sightseeing Tips and FAQs